VernonGrant/gnu-c-language-manual/markdown/Shift-Caveats.md

 #### 6.7.2 Caveats for Shift Operations

-**Warning:** If the shift count is greater than or equal to the width in bits of the first operand, the results are machine-dependent.
-Logically speaking, the "correct" value would be either -1 (for right shift of a negative number) or 0 (in all other cases), but what it really generates is whatever the machine's shift instruction does in that case.
+**Warning:** If the shift count is greater than or equal to the width in bits of the promoted first operand, the results are machine-dependent.
+Logically speaking, the "correct" value would be either -1 (for right shift of a negative number) or 0 (in all other cases), but the actual result is whatever the machine's shift instruction does in that case.
 So unless you can prove that the second operand is not too large, write code to check it at run time.

 **Warning:** Never rely on how the shift operators relate in precedence to other arithmetic binary operators.
 Programmers don't remember these